Pinnacles National Park: National monument

 Mather finally visited the monument on March 28, 1924.
 A further proclamation, this time by Calvin Coolidge, enlarged the monument on July 2, 1924, securing water sources and campsites, was followed by a directive for a complete survey of the now-2973 acre monument.
 Following a visit by NPS assistant director Horace M. Albright, money was appropriated to build a ranger's cabin, completed in 1929, while facilities within the caves were improved.
 Frank A. Kittredge, the Park Service chief of engineering, and Thomas Chalmers Vint, Park Service landscape architect, conducted a survey for a five-year improvement plan in 1927.
 In 1929, condemnation proceedings were filed against private landowners in and around the park, including the mining company, seeking 1286.27 acre.
 An expansion proclamation by President Herbert Hoover in 1931 added 1926.35 acre of land donated by San Benito County.
 Trail building was expanded in the early 1930s, including a tunnel for the High Peaks Trail.

 In 1933, a Civilian Conservation Corps camp was established for about 200 men who worked on additions to the trail network.
 After lengthy legal proceedings, the old mining claims were incorporated into the monument in 1958.
 CCC laborers improved the road in Bear Gulch, built tourist cabins, and constructed the dam at the Bear Gulch reservoir.
 A fire lookout was built by the CCC on Chalone Peak in 1935, but was destroyed by fire in 1951 and replaced by a frame structure the following year.
 The park's visitor center and headquarters were built in 1936–37 from local stone.
 A superintendent's residence was started in 1941 and completed in 1949.
 The Mission 66 project added lands and new projects, with an emphasis on development of the previously undeveloped west side of the park.

 In 1975, the park comprised 16721 acre, growing to the present 26606 acre through a series of additions including the 2000 acre Pinnacles Ranch.
-The most recent addition to the Pinnacles National Monument was president Bill Clinton's Proclamation 7266 that increased the size of the monument by 7900 acre and to include more caves.
+The most recent addition to the Pinnacles National Monument was president Bill Clinton's Proclamation 7266 in the year 2000 that increased the size of the monument by 7900 acre and to include more caves.